How to tamp Espresso and Why is it important?

 • 20-30 lbs of force is a myth – pressure just needs to compact the grounds.

-If you own the best espresso machine and have bought the best Espresso Beans, your grind setting is also perfect.
+If you own the best espresso machine and have bought the best Espresso Coffee Beans, your grind setting is also perfect.
 But all these things are in vain if you don’t know the right tamping technique!

 Many questions might come into your mind, like how hard you should press the tamper.
 Or does the level of coffee grounds on the portafilter really matter?
-I will answer these questions and teach you how to tamp like a PRO!
+I will answer these questions and teach you how to tamp espresso evenly like a PRO!

 How to tamp Espresso properly?
 A step-by-step Guide